Overcoming Temperature-related Challenges in Automated Screw Assembly

 High-temperature environments, such as those encountered in certain industrial processes, can generate thermal stress during screw assembly.
 Thermal stress can lead to warping, distortion, or material fatigue, affecting the integrity and functionality of the assembled product.
 To overcome thermal stress‑related challenges:

-Using heat-resistant materials for screws and components can mitigate the effects of thermal stress.
-These materials are designed to withstand high-temperature environments and maintain their structural integrity, reducing the risk of failure during assembly.
+Using heat‑resistant screws for the assembly can mitigate the effects of thermal stress.
+These screws are designed to withstand high‑temperature environments and maintain their structural integrity, reducing the risk of failure during assembly.

 Reading more: